hannahtreadway/hannahtreadway.github.io/_pages/teaching.md

 **About:** The objective of this course is to offer an introduction to the principal areas of Hispanic linguistics.
 Several themes are covered, including the sounds of Spanish (phonetics and phonology), the formation and internal structure of words (morphology), the internal structure of phrases and sentences (syntax), the history and evolution of Spanish, language variation (dialectology and sociolinguistics), and the acquisition of first and additional languages.

+## SPN 3573: Immersion in a Hispanic Community (UF in Costa Rica)
+**Role:** TA

+**Semester(s):** Summer A 2025

+**About:** This course offers a structured academic experience in Costa Rica, combining community-engaged learning with cultural immersion.
+Students participate in organized service activities that address identified community needs, collaborating with local organizations in fields such as education, healthcare, arts, environment, and community development.
+Through direct interaction and cross-cultural dialogue, students gain firsthand insight into Costa Rican society while contributing meaningfully to community initiatives.
+Students are required to complete a total of 45 service hours over the six-week program.
+Students will connect their experiences with academic content, develop a deeper understanding of global and intercultural issues, and critically engage with social challenges.
+By integrating service with learning, students broaden their appreciation of the host country and discipline while strengthening their sense of civic responsibility—both locally and globally.

 ## SPN 3036: Spanish for the Health Professions
 **Role:** TA